discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 7. Precast <Skill name="Conjured Fiery Greatsword"/>
 8. Take the _Mistlock Singularity_.

 This puts you at 5 stacks (4 from each combo in each attunement and 1 from the aura you gain when you use sand squall).
 It might be a bit more complicated and time consuming but it blasts a fire field 4 times meaning 12 might.
+Keep in mind that stacks last for 10 seconds from the moment you last refreshed them so you want to start the fight before they expire so as you can instantly refresh them with <Skill name="Polaric Leap"/>.

 </Card>

 ### Extra Info

 - It was made clear in previous sections how important <Trait name="Empowering Auras"/> are but other than precasting them, you also need to be able to maintain them in between phases or build them up if needed.
 There are 2 ways to do that: 1) you can combo in an attunement that you don't normally use, which is water.
 You can provide a field for yourself with <Skill name="Water Globe"/> and blast it with <Skill name="Arcane Brilliance"/>, 2) you can refresh your stacks with <Skill name="Sand Squall"/>.
-- If the downtime is longer (for example skorvald islands or ensolyss capture phases), keep in mind that attuning to fire refreshes your stacks or gives you 1 if you have dropped them, because of <Trait name="Sunspot"/>
+- If the downtime is longer (for example skorvald islands or ensolyss capture phases), keep in mind that attuning to fire refreshes your stacks or gives you 1 if you have dropped them, because of <Trait name="Sunspot"/> and you can perform extra combos by providing a field with <Skill name="Flame Uprising"/> and blasting it with <Skill name="Earthen Vortex"/>.

 </GridItem>
 </Grid>